joelburget/website/posts/plaintext.md

 # Programmer Tooling Beyond Plain Text

 This is a companion to my post on the [expression problem and tables](/the-expression-problem-and-tables/).
-In this post I explore ways we can benefit from manipulating rich represenations of programs (structural editing).
+In this post I explore ways we can benefit from manipulating rich representations of programs (structural editing).

 ## Reading and Writing